"The Pilot of the Pulverizers"

 He is a renowned aviculturist, a member of the Aviculture Hall of Fame, and a recipient of the American Pheasant and Waterfowl Society's Lifetime Achievement Award.
 Harry continues to raise birds in his private aviary in Burnaby.

 Harry is also an inventor.
-He volunteered for Tetra Society of North America, designing and building over 300 mechanical devices to improve the quality of life with people with disabilities.
+He volunteered for Tetra Society of North America, designing and building 367 mechanical devices to improve the quality of life for people with disabilities.

 Harry married Hazel before he was sent overseas.
 She was originally from the Vancouver area.
 After the war, they moved, with their oldest daughter, to Timmins.
 In 1953, they returned to Vancouver with their two daughters, residing in Burnaby.
 The family now includes eight grandchildren and eleven great-grandchildren.